Vachellia seyal: Hybrids

 Vachellia seyal occasionally hybridizes with V. xanthophloea.

 Uses

 Gum arabic

 Vachellia seyal is, along with other Vachellias, an important source for gum arabic, a natural polysaccharide, that exudes from damaged stems and solidifies.

 The gum of V. seyal is called gum talha, from Arabic طلح ṭalḥ, a term for any fruiting tree.

-Tanning
+Tannin

-Parts of the tree have a tannin content up to 18-20%.
-The bark and seed pods of V. seyal var. seyal have a tannin content around 20%.
+Parts of the tree have a tannin content of up to 18-20%.
+The bark and seed pods of V. seyal var. seyal have a tannin content of around 20%.

 Wood

 Wood from the tree is recorded to have been used in Ancient Egypt to make coffins and also the Ark of the Covenant.

 Medicinal uses

 Bark

 The bark is used to treat dysentery and bacterial infections of the skin, such as leprosy.
 It is also used as a stimulant.

 Gum

 The gum is used as an aphrodisiac, to treat diarrhoea, as an emollient, and to treat hemorrhaging, inflammation of the eye, intestinal ailments, and rhinitis.
 It is used to ward off arthritis and bronchitis.